MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2023-12-14-tlol-part-7-dataset-transformation.markdown

 Refer to the [tlol-py](https://github.com/MiscellaneousStuff/tlol-py) libraries source code for full implementation details.

+## Dataset Transformation

+### Explanation

+At this stage, we have 10,065 SQLite3 database files which require extensive data cleaning, normalisation and different transformations before they are ready to be supplied to any ML model.
+Refer to the [tlol-analysis](https://github.com/MiscellaneousStuff/tlol-analysis) repo for extensive implementation details.

 ## Resources

 - [League of Legends Python ML Library](https://github.com/MiscellaneousStuff/tlol-py)